-The objectives of the plan are therefore to:

-- Increase survival rates; and - Close key knowledge gaps.
+The objectives of the plan are therefore to: 1) increase survival rates and 2) close key knowledge gaps.

 Six results are identified to deliver these objectives, to be achieved by implementation of specific actions (Tables 4-9).
-Most actions address the key threats, and some seek to address knowledge gaps about threats, in order to develop appropriate actions.
-Further actions ensure that key sites for the species are protected, and ensure that the species is monitored appropriately, in particular, to clarify its current status.
+Most actions address the key threats, and some seek to address knowledge gaps about threats in order to develop appropriate actions.
+Further actions ensure that key sites for the species are protected, and ensure that the species is monitored appropriately, in particular to clarify its current status.

 Actions should be implemented in all Principal Range States unless otherwise indicated (Annex 1).
-It is expected that some actions can be undertaken relatively quickly, while others may take until the end of the plan period to be completed.
+It is expected that some actions can be undertaken relatively quickly, while others may take until the end of the period plan to be completed.
 Timescales are given as 2018, 2021 and 2025 to reflect actions that can be completed by the end of the first, second and final thirds of the term of the plan.
 It is expected that significant progress should have been made on all actions by 2025.

 Some actions are not specific to geographical areas.
-For example, the provision of a sensitivity map for the Baltic Sea is not country-specific.
+For example, the provision of a sensitivity map for the Baltic Sea is not country specific.
 Such actions can therefore be developed initially by one country on behalf of all Range States, to share efforts and costs, and to speed delivery of the action plan by enabling several actions to be developed at the same time.
-Range States are encouraged to cooperate through the AEWA Long-tailed Duck International Working Group (AEWA LtD IWG) to agree how implementation can be shared in such cases.
+Range States are encouraged to cooperate through the AEWA LtD IWG to agree how implementation can be shared in such cases.